 A UE does not expect a PUCCH resource that results from multiplexing overlapped PUCCH resources, if applicable, to overlap with more than one PUSCHs if each of the more than one PUSCHs includes aperiodic CSI reports.

-A UE does not expect to detect a DCI format scheduling a PDSCH reception or having associated HARQ-ACK information report without scheduling a PDSCH reception, and indicating a resource for a PUCCH transmission with corresponding HARQ-ACK information in a slot if the UEpreviously detects a DCI format scheduling a PUSCH transmission in the slot and if the UE multiplexes HARQ-ACK information in the PUSCH transmission.
+A UE does not expect to detect a first DCI format having associated HARQ-ACK information without scheduling a PDSCH reception, and indicating a resource for a PUCCH transmission with a HARQ-ACK codebook that would include the HARQ-ACK information in a slot if the UE

+- detects a second DCI format in a PDCCH monitoring occasion, that starts before a PDCCH monitoring occasion for the first DCI format, that schedules a PUSCH transmission in the slot, and

+- multiplexes the HARQ-ACK codebook in the PUSCH transmission in the slot.

+If a UE

+- is not provided enable-Type1-HARQ-ACK-mux-forDLassignmentafterULgrant, or enable-Type2-HARQ-ACK-mux-forDLassignmentafterULgrant, or enable-Type3-HARQ-ACK-mux-forDLassignmentafterULgrant, or

+- is provided uci-MuxWithDiffPrio, or

+- transmits a PUSCH without repetitions or transmits a first repetition of a PUSCH transmission

+the UE does not expect to detect a first DCI format scheduling a PDSCH reception and indicating a resource for a PUCCH transmission with corresponding HARQ-ACK information that would be included in a HARQ-ACK codebook in a slot if the UE

+- previously detects a second DCI format scheduling the PUSCH transmission in the slot, and

+- multiplexes the HARQ-ACK codebook in the PUSCH transmission in the slot.

+If a UE

+- is provided enable-Type1-HARQ-ACK-mux-forDLassignmentafterULgrant, or enable-Type2-HARQ-ACK-mux-forDLassignmentafterULgrant, or enable-Type3-HARQ-ACK-mux-forDLassignmentafterULgrant, and

+- is not provided uci-MuxWithDiffPrio, and

+- transmits a repetition of a PUSCH transmission other than a first repetition,

+the UE includes, in a HARQ-ACK codebook, HARQ-ACK information associated with a PDSCH reception scheduled by a first DCI format indicating a resource for a PUCCH transmission in a slot, when

+- the UE detects a second DCI format, in a PDCCH monitoring occasion that starts before the PDCCH monitoring occasion for the first DCI format, scheduling a PUSCH transmission in the slot, and

+- the UE multiplexes the HARQ-ACK codebook in the PUSCH transmission in the slot, and

+- the timeline conditions of Tproc,1mux and Tproc,2mux for multiplexing the HARQ-ACK information in the PUSCH, as described in clause 9.2.5.1, are satisfied, and

+- the UE does not determine a different PUCCH resource for the PUCCH transmission with the HARQ-ACK information in the slot if the UE is not provided enable-different-PUCCHresource, and

+- the UE does not determine a different size for the HARQ-ACK codebook after including the HARQ-ACK information if the UE is not provided enable-different-CBsize.

 If a UE multiplexes aperiodic CSI in a PUSCH and the UE would multiplex UCI that includes HARQ-ACK information in a PUCCH that overlaps with the PUSCH and the timing conditions for overlapping PUCCHs and PUSCHs in clause 9.2.5 are fulfilled, the UE multiplexes only the HARQ-ACK information in the PUSCH and does not transmit the PUCCH.

 When a UE transmits multiple PUSCHs on respective serving cells in a slot with reference to slots for PUCCH transmissions and the multiple PUSCHs overlap with a PUCCH carrying UCI in the slot, the UE selects all the PUSCHs overlapping with the PUCCH as the candidate PUSCHs for UCI multiplexing within the slot.